Federal information and resources

 Federal CARES Act infomation

 CARES Act: On March 27, 2020, President Trump signed into law what is known as the CARES Act.
 This act creates emergency relief to unemployed workers affected by COVID-19.
 This act will provide Pandemic Unemployment Assistance to individuals that are self-employed and not eligible for regular unemployment insurance (UI) benefits, Federal Pandemic Unemployment Compensation which provides an additional $600 payment for any eligible week of regular UI benefits, and Pandemic Emergency Unemployment Compensation which provides federal UI payments to someone who has exhausted all of their regular UI benefits.
-Although the CARES Act was signed into law, procedures on implementing the act are still forthcoming from US Department of Labor.
 Alaska will continue to update our information concerning the CARES Act as it becomes available.

 - Keeping American Workers Paid and Employed Act [PDF]